nixops/NoBoundaries/README.md

 of life. (this is working now, but needs to be simplified).
 2. One button install, at this time about 75% reliable.
 Still addressing issues
 3. Adding a wallet icon and link into the admin console.
+4. Provide build root instructions for cross compiling.

+# Notes
+More of the toolchains and cross compiling steps are being added.